firmread/algo2013/Week1/Homework.md

 Make a flip book.
 Try to use a sketchbook that has slightly thicker paper, it should feel satisfying to flip through!

-Make three separate recordings with a stationary camera of a scene with interesting motion.
-For each one, pick a specific point and track it over time and then draw out it's motion path.
-Try to find interesting scenes with interesting organic motion and or rythmic or repeating patterns.

 Code:

 Create a github account of you don't have one already and create a repo for the class that you'll use to submit your homework.
 Name it as follows, lastname_algo2013 and then add my github as a collaborator (cwhitney).
 To do so, go to your repo, click "Settings" on the right-hand side, and then click collaborators on the right.